Climate Action Plan

 Importance of Climate Action

 • Face extreme weather.
-We need to prepare for heat and cold waves, floods, dam breaks, tsunamis, and forest fires.
+We need to prepare for hot and cold weather events, floods, dam breaks, tsunamis, and forest fires.

 • Measure our impact.
-We can set a benchmark of our current greenhouse gas emissions and energy use.
+We’ve set a benchmark of our current greenhouse gas emissions and energy use.
+Now we can track our progress.

 • Reduce emissions.
 We can cut carbon emissions to prevent more global warming.